 To help reduce your chances of a heart attack, take these steps to modify your lifestyle:

-In addition to lifestyle changes, you need to monitor and take care of other health conditions.
-You can do this by:
+In addition to lifestyle changes, you need to monitor and take care of other health conditions:

 Change is not always easy, so start slowly.
 The more risk factors you control, the better chance you have to ward off a heart attack.
 Talk with your doctor about the best course of action for you.

-Take the time to learn the signs of a heart attack, and don't be afraid to call for emergency medical help.
+Take the time to learn the signs of a heart attack, and don't be afraid to call for emergency medical services.

 American Heart Association